sixty-nine/php-phpunit-intro/README.md

 # Introduction to PHPUnit

-## Introduction

-Yes, writing unit test is easy !
+Yes, writing unit test is easy!

-At least, in this repo I will try to show it is.
+> Testing your code makes you a better programmer.
+> Making your code testable makes your code better and you an even better programmer.
+>
+> -An anonymous developer

 ## Setup the infrastructure